 Collaborative Art Project

-U&I-RD is conceived as an open collaborative art project, where the robots, the robot handlers and programmers are invited to develop and test new ideas.
-As a non competitive BYOR project we create an atmosphere where art and technology blend in a unique way.
+U&I-RD is conceived as an open collaborative art project: we invite robot handlers and programmers to develop and test new ideas.

-U&I Robotic Dance offers a mix of movement patterns (choreographies) for various robots.
-It is the first time that completely different types of robots will dance together.
-The robots will also interact with human dancers.
+U&I Robotic Dance offers a mix of movement patterns (choreographies) in different levels of complexity, depending on the skills of the programmers.
+All levels permit different types of robots to dance together and to also interact with human dancers.

-- Peter-Pan-&-Flying-Fairies – miniature drones buzz around a dancer
+- Peter-Pan-&-Flying-Fairies – miniature drones buzz around a human dancer

 - Crawling-Critters – robotic spiders and insects and flood the floor